Shop

 Following the loss of both Amy and Pepper, Betty's story is of true resilience and strength.
 Her low-rank has never held her back as she is very smart and she knows how to catch the eye of her carers at feeding times to ensure that she doesn't lose out on any treats!
 Sadly, as with so many of the monkeys we rescue, we don't know anything about her life before the college, but she is a cheerful and active monkey who loves spending time with her family and joining in the natural politics of capuchin society.
 They still all live happily in a large, familial group - similarly to how they would in the wild.

-Betty has a very sweet nature and loves nothing more than foraging for tasty snacks with her good friend, Sue!
+Betty has a very sweet nature and loves nothing more than foraging for tasty snacks!

 Adopting Betty means that you are helping to provide the resources needed to give Betty the best life possible.
 Your adoption also enables Wild Futures to continue its vital work campaigning for an end to the primate pet trade in the UK and abroad.